Statement of Daniel Linz, Ph.D.,

 Other researchers report that despite high levels of exposure to pornography few negative effects are observed.
 In a study in the May 1998 issue of Professional Psychology: Research and Practice, Alvin Cooper, PhD, who is training coordinator at Stanford University’s counseling and psychological services center, Cowell Student Health Center found that about 82 percent of Internet users spent less than an hour doing so, “with very few negative repercussions.”

 The Testimony of Dr. Jeffrey Satinover

 Dr. Satinover hypothesizes that: “Initial hesitations to enjoy the material are rapidly lost with repeated exposure and give way to unadulterated reactions of enjoyment.”
 Dr. Satinover’s remarks include claims that: “Prolonged exposure to pornography stimulates a preference for depictions of group sex, sadomasochistic practices, and sexual contact with animals,” and “trivializes nonviolent forms of the sexual abuse of children.”
-However, while claiming that: “Prolonged exposure to pornography trivializes rape as a criminal offense,” he admits that: “Psychotic men are strongly affected, whereas men with minimal psychotic inclination are not.”
+However, while claiming that: “Prolonged exposure to pornography or playing casino games like teen patti online trivializes rape as a criminal offense,” he admits that: “Psychotic men are strongly affected, whereas men with minimal psychotic inclination are not.”